azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 ```
 The parameters used are:
 - ARMTemplatePath – Path to ARM Template file or folder
+- ExcludeFiles – Comma-separated list of JSON files to be excluded from scan
+- SkipControlsFromFile – Path to file containing list of controls to skip
 > **Note**: This feature is in preview mode only.
 So, passing "–Preview" switch is mandatory.
 [Back to top…](Readme.md#contents)